 VR’s design process isn’t that far off from a typical user-centered design approach.
 It’s all about continuous discovery and iterative improvements.
 Here you’ll discover the key stages of the design process, how to define, make and learn, so that you can create successful experiences from the get-go.

-Your UX design for VR process is going to look a little different from what you’re used to if you have a background in UX design.
-But before we get into it, let’s get some more context on the VR landscape, some considerations to ponder and learn what a renowned filmmaker, Steven Spielberg, has to say about the medium.
+Your VR design process is going to look a little different from what you’re used to if you have a background in user experience design—or UX design.
+But before we get into it, let’s get some more context on the VR landscape, some considerations to ponder, and learn what a renowned filmmaker, Steven Spielberg, has to say about the medium.

 Show Hide video transcript